shk9-official/KnowledgeVault/Kubernetes/Kubernetes for beginners/005 - Services/001 - Services - NodePort.md

 - `port` is a mandatory field
 - If `targetPort` is not specified, it will be same as value of `port`
 - If `nodePort` is not specified, a random available port from 30000 to 32767 is picked
-- To tie the service to a pod, we need to use the pod's labels (from pod definition yaml file)
+- To tie the service to a pod, we need to use the pod's labels (under `labels:`) (from pod definition yaml file) and specify it under `selector:` in service definition file.
 - ![nodeportservicedefnyamlfile.png](Attachments/nodeportservicedefnyamlfile.png)
 - $`kubectl create -f service-definition.yaml`
 	- Creates the NodePort service